vxcoelho/BuildamealAI/replit.md

 - **User Authentication:** Complete user authentication system using Flask-Login for session management and Bcrypt for secure password hashing.
 Includes registration, login, logout, and URL redirect validation to prevent open redirect attacks.
 - **AI Integration:** Uses Replit AI Integrations (on Replit) or Google Gemini API (on Railway) for custom recipe generation based on user ingredients and cuisine preferences.
 Features a loading indicator during AI generation.
 - **Recipe Search:** Integrates with TheMealDB API for unlimited access to a vast collection of recipes, offering search by cuisine, text, or a combination.
-- **Meal Planning:** Includes a drag-and-drop weekly meal planner with features for assigning recipes, removing meals, generating shopping lists, and tracking basic nutrition (calories, protein, carbs).
+- **Meal Planning:** User-specific drag-and-drop weekly meal planner with features for assigning recipes, removing meals, generating shopping lists, and tracking basic nutrition (calories, protein, carbs).
+All planner routes require authentication and filter data by logged-in user.
 - **Deployment:** Configured for Railway deployment, including environment variable handling and database auto-initialization.

 ### Feature Specifications